SgtMate/container_escape_showcase/README.md

 **Please note that this exploit changes your host system.
 It is not recommended to use this exploit on a production system.**

+**IMPORTANT: New fixes to have been implemented.
+Please use the new [rce1.jpg](https://github.com/SgtMate/container_escape_showcase/blob/main/ImageTragick/rce1.jpg) file instead of the old one, that comes with the ova image!**

 ## Preconditions

 The exploit requires the following preconditions: